 To save yourself the time of visiting the instructor, check the FAQ's (Frequently Asked Questions) under the Quick Index of your course for a list of questions (with answers).

 When you get stuck with technical issues, check out the How To's link under the Quick Index of your course.

 You are expected to personally complete the entire assignment yourself unless specifically stated otherwise in the assignment instructions.
 However, this does not mean that you cannot get clarifications or other help.

 If the assignment seems too hard to complete without help, then you should contact me.
 My job is to help you learn the material.

 As an option, you may discuss your assignment with, and show your code to, another Cabrillo College Computer Science Instructor if they agree to help you.
 We all have the knowledge and skills needed to help you learn the material.

 Note that if you use a tutor, the tutor is not allowed to do your homework assignments for you.
 A tutor's job is to help you learn the material and you cannot learn if you do not complete the work yourself.
-Please see the syllabus section on Scholastic Dishonesty for information on what help a tutor, or anyone else, can give you.
+Please see the Course Syllabus section on Scholastic Honesty Policy for information on what help a tutor, or anyone else, can give you.

 You should check your scores frequently during the term.
 I give written feedback on most assignments, which are designed to help you do better on the next assignment.
 If you have questions about problems you missed on any exercise or assignment, please see me right away.
 I want to ensure both that you understand the material and that your grades are accurate and fair.